 • Ability to collaborate both internally and externally

 Key Performance Indicators:

-• Understands agency vision/mission and how to achieve agency goals
+• Understand the agency vision/mission and how to achieve agency goals

-• Understands culture of poverty and works effectively with clients
+• Understand the culture of poverty and work effectively with clients

 • Increased knowledge of and involvement in community resources/partnerships